Missouri inmate with rare medical condition faces execution | WTOP

-ST. LOUIS (AP) — The fate of a condemned Missouri inmate rests with Gov. Mike Parson, who must decide if the risk posed by Russell Bucklew’s unusual medical condition is grave enough to halt his execution.
+Cheryl Pilate, an attorney for Bucklew, said in a brief email that Parson denied clemency.
+She did not elaborate.

-Bucklew, 51, is scheduled to be put to death Tuesday evening for killing a man during a 1996 crime spree.
-The U.S. Supreme Court in April gave the go-ahead for Bucklew to be executed, so court appeals appear to be exhausted.
+All four Roman Catholic bishops in Missouri, several human rights organizations and more than 57,000 people who signed a petition turned in to the Republican governor’s office last week had asked Parson to halt the execution.
+His spokeswoman didn’t immediately return messages seeking comment.

-Parson, a Republican supporter of the death penalty, is still weighing a clemency request, a spokeswoman said Monday.
+Bucklew is scheduled to be put to death at 6 p.m.
+Tuesday for killing a man during a 1996 crime spree.
+The U.S. Supreme Court in April gave the go-ahead for Bucklew to be executed.
+It’s unclear if Bucklew’s attorneys plan any last-minute court appeals.
+Pilate said she would have additional comment later Tuesday.

 Bucklew suffers from cavernous hemangioma.
 The rare disease causes blood-filled tumors in his head, neck and throat.
 A permanent tracheostomy in his throat helps him breathe.
 His attorneys say in the clemency request that if one of the throat tumors bursts, Bucklew could suffer an excruciatingly painful death.